syncfusion-content/windowsforms-docs/WindowsForms/xptaskbar/Visual-Style.md

 control: XPTaskBar
 documentation: ug
 ---
-# Visual Style in Windows Forms xptaskbar (XPTaskBar)
+# Visual Style in Windows Forms xp taskbar (XPTaskBar)

  XPTaskBar offers various built in themes for its professional representation as follows